 During the Year, the Group mainly generated non-hazardous waste from its production activities and daily office operation.
 The major type of non-hazardous waste generated by the Group was office paper.
-During the Year, the total non-hazardous waste generated by the Group was approximately 0.69 tonnes.
-The Group's total non-hazardous waste intensity in the Year was approximately 0.16 tonnes per million quantities shipped.
+During the Year, the total non-hazardous waste generated by the Group was approximately 0.56 tonnes.
+The Group's total non-hazardous waste intensity in the Year was approximately 0.21 tonnes per million quantities shipped and 0.002 tonnes per million HKD revenue.

-In 2022, the Group set a target of maintaining or reducing the non-hazardous waste intensity in 2023, using approximately 33.8 tonnes per million quantities shipped in 2022 as the baseline, and the Group achieved this target, showcasing the effectiveness of various measures implemented by the Group.
+In 2023, the Group set a target of maintaining or reducing the non-hazardous waste intensity in 2024, using approximately 0.16 tonnes per million quantities shipped in 2023 as the baseline.
+The Group did not achieve this target due to the decreased quantity of products shipped in 2024.

+Considering the Group's business development and the latest available full-year data, the Group has set a target for 2024, aiming to maintain or reduce the non-hazardous waste intensity year-on-year to reduce waste generation.
 The Group introduced e-filing systems and implemented paper-saving measures to reduce paper usage and minimise waste associated with paper consumption.
-The Group will continue its commitment to reduce its waste generation.

-Considering the Group's business development and the latest available full-year data, the Group has set a target for 2023, aiming to maintain or reduce the non-hazardous waste intensity year-on-year to reduce waste generation.
-The Group educates its employees on the significance of sustainable development and provides relevant support in order to enhance their skills and knowledge of sustainable development to strive to achieve its waste reduction target.
+Meanwhile, the Group sets up recycling boxes in 2024 to effectively collect waste and encourage proper disposal of recyclable materials.
+The Group will also educate its employees on the significance of sustainable development and provide relevant support in order to enhance their skills and knowledge of sustainable development to strive to achieve its waste reduction target in the future.